-If your child is removed from his or her current educational placement for violating school district rules for fewer than 10 consecutive school days, the district does not have to provide your child special education services during that time.
+If your child is removed from his or her current educational placement for violating educational agency rules for fewer than 10 consecutive school days, the educational agency does not have to provide your child special education services during that time.
 If your child is removed from school for more than 10 consecutive school days, the school must continue to provide your child with special education services, even if it is in another educational setting (for example, another classroom, building, or at the student's home).

-If the school district removes your child from his/her current placement for more than 10 consecutive school days in the same school year, it is considered a change of your child's educational placement.
+If the educational agency removes your child from his/her current placement for more than 10 consecutive school days in the same school year, it is considered a change of your child's educational placement.

-If the school district has removed your child from his or her current educational placement on separate occasions (a series of removals) that add up to more than 10 days in a school year, the district must determine if those removals constitute a change of your child's educational placement.
-In making this determination, the district must consider the following factors:
+If the educational agency has removed your child from his or her current educational placement on separate occasions (a series of removals) that add up to more than 10 days in a school year, the school must determine if those removals constitute a change of your child's educational placement.

+In making this determination, the school must consider the following factors:

-- Length of each time your child was removed; - Total amount of time your child was removed; - · How close together the removals were; and - · Similarity of your child's behavior to his or her behavior in prior incidents in which your child was removed.
+- Length of each time your child was removed - Total amount of time your child was removed - How close together the removals were - Similarity of your child's behavior to his or her behavior in prior incidents in which your child was removed

-When changing a child's educational placement because your child did not follow school rules, the school district, parent and appropriate members of the IEP team must meet to make a manifestation determination review.
+When changing a child's educational placement because your child did not follow school rules, the educational agency, parent, and relevant members of the IEP team, as determined by the parent and the educational agency, must meet to conduct a manifestation determination review.
 The purpose of the manifestation determination review is to determine if your child's behavior was caused by or had a direct and substantial relationship to your child's disability.